squashbrain/DriveSpaceMonitor/README.md

 Drive Space Monitoring Tool + Pushover Notifications

 This DriveSpaceMonitor is a Windows service which will monitor Drive space on one or more drives.
-In the event that the free drive space remaining reaches a pre-set trigger point, it will send a Pushover alert to a technician to handle the problem.
+In the event that the free drive space remaining reaches a preset trigger point, it will send a Pushover alert to a technician to handle the problem.

 ## Motivation